-Protection against water droplets

-The EGC has an integrated demister before its outlet.
+Purging and sealing air line A purging and sealing air line is connected to the iCER exhaust gas system.
+To prevent backflow of exhaust gas to the air supply line, a non-return valve must be installed.
+A purging and sealing air blower is required and must be designed with a 0.15 bar(g) pressure head.
+The flow rate of the blower is defined by either the purging air demand or the sealing air demand, depending on which is higher.
+The purging air demand is defined as 4.5 times the volume of the iCER exhaust gas recirculation system per hour.
+The sealing air demand is defined by the leakage rate of the FRV and the SOV at a differential pressure of 0.15 bar(g).
+To limit the sealing air amount, a higher leakage class can be selected.
+During purging, the purging and sealing air blower provides continuous air.
+Purging air pushes the residual gas through the open SOV to the funnel.
+The sealing air pressure must be maintained between $0.10 \text{ bar}(g)$ and $0.15 \text{ bar}(g)$.
+For all projects contracted prior to April 2022, an engine-mounted purging and sealing air blower is provided.
+For any other iCER system installations, such a blower must be installed on the ship side.
+In both cases the purging and sealing air system is controlled by the ECS.
+Protection against water droplets The EGC has an integrated demister before its outlet.
 This demister removes water droplets of a critical size carried by the exhaust gas.

-After passing the EGC, the humid recirculating exhaust gas can condense on the pipe wall and, consequently, can carry water droplets (see section 4.2.2 The EGC circulation water system, \$\bigsep\$ 4-7).
-For the iCER system installations with a single turbocharger and an exhaust gas return pipe routed to the turbocharger connection from above, a WMC is installed on the engine with an integrated drain to ensure removal of any water.
-For all installations with the exhaust gas return pipe routed to the turbocharger connection from below, there is no WMC installed.
-This configuration is applicable for all compact arrangement installations and for installations with two turbochargers.
+After passing the EGC, the humid recirculating exhaust gas can condense on the pipe wall and, consequently, can carry water droplets (see section 4.2.2 The EGC circulation water system, 🗎 4-6).
+For all iCER system installations, the exhaust gas return pipe is routed to the turbocharger connection from below, and there is no WMC installed.
 This prevents condensate water from being carried over to the turbochargers.
 Condensate water drains must be arranged at the lowest point of the horizontal return manifold pipe.
 Different vessel trim conditions must be considered.

-Thermal insulation

-As required for exhaust gas piping, the HT pipes must be thermally insulated upstream of the EGC.
-The pipes also require the same thermal insulation downstream of the EGC, as this reduces condensation within the system.
+Thermal insulation As required for exhaust gas piping, the HT pipes must be thermally insulated up- stream of the EGC.
+The pipes also require the same thermal insulation down- stream of the EGC, as this reduces condensation within the system.
+Piping material The exhaust gas piping, downstream of the additional economiser and the EGC, must be made of stainless steel (or alternative corrosion-resistant material).
+Docu WinGD For further information on the system design and pressure requirements, please refer to the MIDS "DG 9726 Exhaust System" on WinGD web page: MIDS .
+GTD Exhaust gas pressure and temperature values are available from the WinGD engine layout application GTD .
+Pressure losses The exhaust gas system design must consider many components.

-Piping material

-The exhaust gas piping, downstream of the additional economiser and the EGC, must be made of stainless steel (or alternative corrosion-resistant material).

-For further information on the system design and pressure requirements, please refer to the MIDS "DG 9726 Exhaust System" on WinGD web page: MIDS.

-Exhaust gas pressure and temperature values are available from the WinGD engine layout application GTD.

-Pressure losses

-The exhaust gas system design must consider many components.
 The maximum pressure loss over the cooler and the additional economiser is 150 mmWC.
 Pressure losses and thermal expansion must be considered across the entire iCER system.
 It will affect the design, selection and location of bellows within the system.

-Structural support

-The piping of the exhaust gas system must be structurally supported to withstand the mass and to minimise vibrations across the system.
+Structural support The piping of the exhaust gas system must be structurally supported to withstand the mass and to minimise vibrations across the system.
 It is suggested that this is achieved by supports which are connected to the ship hull or otherwise.

-Figure 4-18 Example of an exhaust gas piping arrangement with one turbocharger

-Figure 4-19 Example of an exhaust gas piping arrangement with two turbochargers
+Figure 4-14 Example of an exhaust gas piping arrangement